saptaparneechaudhuri/saptaparneechaudhuri/README.md

 - 👋 Hi, I’m @saptaparneechaudhuri
-- 👀 I’m interested in web/mobile application development
+- 👀 I’m interested in web/mobile application development and content writing for the same.

 - 📫 How to reach me - saptaparnee8@gmail.com